Contactless Bank cards

 nobe.jpg

 The fares charged using locally-issued contactless bank cards are the same as existing card fares.
 Please refer to www.ptc.gov.sg/fare-regulation/bus-rail/fare-structure for more information on fares.
-However, an administrative fee of $0.60 be levied per day of use if you are using a foreign-issued contactless bank card for transit payment.
+However, a Foreign Bank Card Admin Fee of SGD$0.60 will be levied per day of use if you are using a foreign-issued contactless bank card for transit payment.

 Please note that concessionary fares and concession passes are not applicable when using contactless bank cards.